ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    MDSC control the end-to-end network through the MPIs toward the underlying PNCs.

-   The ACTN framework facilitates the separation of the network and service control from the underlying technology.
+   The ACTN framework facilitates seperating the network and service control from the underlying technology.
 It helps the customer to define the network as desired by business needs.
 The CMI is defined to keep a minimal level of dependency (or no dependency